 - 1. Working Together: Each Party will work together and cooperate to ensure that: - a) where Utility Operators have a right of access, that right is fairly balanced against the Corridor Manager's right to set Reasonable Conditions for Work; - b) the applications process is streamlined and delay is minimised; and - c) where Parties are unable to reach agreement, each Party involved participates in the Disputes resolution process in good faith. - 2.
 Consistency and Efficiency: Consistent procedures will be applied that enable the Parties to plan and work cost-effectively while preventing avoidable damage to Transport Corridors and Utility Structures and reducing delays and Disputes. - 3.
 Technical Excellence: The Parties will foster the adoption of best practice standards, technical excellence and a competent workforce. - 4.
 Quality: The Parties will foster the adoption of quality assurance processes and ensure that Work is carried out in a competent and professional manner to ensure that quality outcomes are delivered. - 5.
 Equity and Fairness: Each Party will deal with other Parties fairly, honestly, equally, without prejudice or bias, and with due regard for the known intentions of the other Parties. - 6.
 Respect for others: All Parties will respect others' assets and property rights when carrying out Works in Transport Corridors.
 All Parties have a responsibility to preserve, promote and balance the diverse values and uses of Transport Corridors. - 7.
 Safety: All Parties recognise that Transport Corridors are dangerous working environments and will work together to enhance Transport Corridor safety. - 8.
-Tools and Systems: The parties will consider adopting electronic systems to provide consistent management of processes and data.
+Tools and Systems: The Parties will consider adopting electronic systems to provide consistent management of processes and data, including but not limited to the maintenance of accurate records of Utility Operators' assets in Transport Corridors.